pharo-project/pharo-ci/README.md

 5. Configure your node in Jenkins to build in the 'E:\builds' folder

 ### OS X slave
-Pharo does not run properly in headless mode and needs an access to a Windows manager.
+Pharo does not run properly in headless mode and needs an access to a Window manager.
-To avoid the following error `_RegisterApplication(), FAILED TO establish the default connection to the WindowServer, _CGSDefaultConnection() is NULL.`, we need the followinf workaround:
+To avoid the following error `_RegisterApplication(), FAILED TO establish the default connection to the WindowServer, _CGSDefaultConnection() is NULL.`, we need the following workaround:
 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" # Install brew
 brew install jenkins